logdna/logdna-agent-v2/docs/LINUX.md

 ---
-**NOTE** for users upgrading /migrating from the [legacy LogDNA Agent](https://github.com/logdna/logdna-agent)\: Many users will likely already have a configuration file `/etc/logdna.conf` from prior installations.
+**NOTE** for users upgrading /migrating from the [legacy LogDNA Agent](https://github.com/logdna/logdna-agent)\: You might already have a configuration file `/etc/logdna.conf` from prior installations.
 The LogDNA Agent 3.3 does support the legacy `/etc/logdna.conf` file by default, and additionally uses a **systemd** unit file `/etc/logdna.env`.

 ---